 For more information concerning the public records law and email, you may contact the General Counsel’s Office at 3-2482 or firstname.lastname@example.org.

-Questions concerning the retention of specific documents should be directed to the University’s records custodian, Sandra Cherepow, at 3-2484 or firstname.lastname@example.org.
+Questions concerning the retention of specific documents should be directed to the University’s records management liason officer, Carmen Jarquin, at 3-2351 or email@example.com .

-Direct Support Organizations, which are generally exempt from the public records law, should continue to follow their policies on release of records.
+Direct Support Organizations, whose records are generally exempt from the disclosure requirements of the public records law, should continue to follow their policies on release of records.

 Many statutes and administrative rules govern the conduct of public employees.
 These regulations are discussed in detail in the UCF Booklet “Guidelines, Policies, and Procedures on Conflict of Interest and Outside Activities.”
 Following is a brief summary of this material.Ethics laws generally consist of two types of provisions, those prohibiting certain actions or conduct and those requiring that certain disclosures be made.A.
 Prohibited Actions or Conduct1.
 Solicitation and Acceptance of Gifts.
 Public employees may not solicit or accept anything of value, such as a gift, loan, promise of future employment, favor or service, that is based on an understanding that their vote, official action, or judgment will be influenced by such gift.2.
 Unauthorized compensation.
 Public employees, their spouses and minor children may not accept any compensation, payment, or thing of value when they know, or should know, that it is given to influence a vote or other official action.